aws/aws-pgsql-odbc/docs/getting_started.md

 ### Windows

 Download the `.msi` Windows installer for your system; execute the installer and follow the onscreen instructions.
 The default target installation location for the driver files is `C:\Program Files\AWSpsqlODBC`.
-Four driver will be installed:
+Four drivers will be installed:
 - AWS ANSI ODBC Driver for PostgreSQL
 - AWS ANSI ODBC Driver for PostgreSQL (x64)
 - AWS Unicode ODBC Driver for PostgreSQL